exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 ## 3. Remove players from a score board

 If a player did not visit the arcade hall for one year, they are removed from the high score board.
-Define `removePlayer`, which takes 2 parameters:
+Define `removePlayer` which takes 2 parameters:

 - The first parameter is an existing score board object.
 - The second parameter is the name of the player as a string.

-This function should remove the entry for the given player from the board and return board afterwards.
+This function should remove the entry for the given player from the board and return the board afterwards.
 If the player was not on the board in the first place, the board nothing should happen to the board.
 It should be returned as is.